Default Image

 Woosh is responsible for leading on the people strategy across NCVO and supporting NCVO and the wider sector in advancing its aims in equity, diversity, inclusion and belonging.

 Last week I was asked at a panel event when was the last time I felt truly seen.
 I recalled earlier this year when I broke fast with my work colleagues during Ramadan.
 I distinctly remember wearing my shalwar kameez and the pride I felt sharing my Iftar with work colleagues.
 I loved being able to recall this example whilst wearing a fabulous sequin purple suit to mark the start of pride month.
+Some may call this a juxtaposition.
+I call it my identity.

 Sacrificing parts of my identity